What will shake up the world this year?

 It’s important to note that these three things work together, and thus the limits on one are limits on the others.
 We’re not going to have thinking computers tomorrow, but we will have machines better able to take rote, time-consuming tasks off our hands so we can focus on the more challenging parts of our jobs.
 You should look closely at this triangle of tech and work out how it will best benefit your business, short- and long-term, and keep in mind that for all the hype, it’s quite literally always a work in progress.

 Remember, this is just a rough road map.
 Technology moves quickly, and in some industries, what’s a minor shift elsewhere can be an earthquake.
-So to always stay on top of innovation, no matter what industry you’re in, join the IdeaScale community.
+So to always stay on top of innovation, no matter what industry you’re in, schedule a demo today!
 You can also download our disruptive innovation infographic for more information.